axolo-co/WDIDY/readme.md

 2. ``yarn add axios moment path dotenv``
 3. ``yarn run widdy``

+# Contributing

+If you want to contribute to this project, simply fork it and submit a pull request.
+We will review it and merge it if it's good.

 # ChatGPT 4 Prompt to come up with a first version of the script
 Lets build simple script in Javascript that will be called WDIDY, this script will help developers answer the question for themself:
 WDIDY: "What did I do Yesterday"